Active State Laws

 2011: Restructured Family Planning Programs to prohibit the abortion industry from receiving family planning funding from the state budget.

-2015: House Bill 3994 reformed the judicial bypass process where pregnant minors may circumvent the parental consent and notification provisions in state law:
+2015: House Bill 3994 reforms the judicial bypass process where pregnant minors may circumvent the parental consent and notification provisions in state law:

-• Removed the automatic granting of these bypasses & required judges to rule.
+• Removes the automatic granting of these bypasses & required judges to rule.

-• Stopped the abortion industry’s ability to venue shop, picking a friendly judge with a greater likelihood of granting the bypass.
+• Stops the abortion industry’s ability to venue shop, picking a friendly judge with a greater likelihood of granting the bypass.

-• Made process focus on domestic abuse and neglect of minors as the reason for the bypass, eliminating some of the reasons previously used to grant bypasses.
+• Focuses the process on domestic abuse and neglect of minors as the reason for the bypass, eliminating some of the reasons previously used to grant bypasses.

 • Treats Artificially Administered Nutrition & Hydration (AANH) different from other life-sustaining treatments.

-• Ensured that in most cases AANH cannot be removed from patients against their wishes or the wishes of their surrogates.
+• Ensures that, in most cases, AANH cannot be removed from patients against their wishes or the wishes of their surrogates.

 2017: Blocked state funding of abortion providers and their affiliates through a Pro-Life rider to the state budget.